 Because they are rigid gas permeable (“hard”) contact lenses, scleral lenses are typically durable and long-lasting.
 They are made of high-quality materials that easily withstand normal wear for a long period of time, as long as the prescription remains the same.
 Even though scleral lenses may cost more upfront, they’ll likely cost less in the long run because of their excellent durability.

 Better Visual Coverage

 The larger size of scleral lenses enables them to provide greater peripheral coverage and enhance your vision better than other lenses.
 They can also decrease your sensitivity to light and glare.
 Scleral lenses come in a wide range of parameters and can correct high levels of refractive error – including astigmatism – and are incredibly effective, helpful, and safe as long as they are fitted by an experienced and qualified eye doctor.

 Weston Contact Lens Institute

 Remember that, above all, your scleral lenses must be prescribed by a knowledgeable eye doctor who can ensure that your lenses fit properly and correct your vision adequately.
 We have experience fitting many different patients with various stages of keratoconus with scleral lenses and helping them achieve superior vision with comfortable, safe, well-fitting lenses.
 Scleral lenses are tricky because they must be customized to meet the unique irregularities of your cornea.
 We can provide the personalized service you need, making your satisfaction and long-term eye health our top priority.
-We welcome everyone in the Weston, FL area and hope you’ll contact us soon to make an appointment.
+We welcome everyone in the Broward county and hope you’ll contact us soon to make an appointment.
 Trust Weston Contact Lens Institute with your eyes – they’re worth it.